This post may contain affiliate links. Please read our disclosure policy for more information.

 5. You get a souvenir stein at the designated fireworks viewing area.

 When it is about ten minutes before the fireworks are scheduled to begin, the party people are led to the viewing area by following a cast member with a light saber.
 We were towards the end of the party group, so it was nice to have a beacon of light to follow.
 We really felt like VIPs as we were ushered into the prime viewing spot.
-We soon found out the show was delayed due to the rain, so we had more time in the viewing area than some groups.
+Soon, we found out the show was delayed due to the rain, so we had more time in the viewing area than some groups.
 No worries, though!
 We had all the bottled water we wanted.
 I even had a couple of Cokes from inside.
 They also handed out the Chewbacca steins at this point.
 Here is Kristin with hers.

 You may be wondering how much room is in the viewing area.
 We had plenty of room.
 Since there was a rain delay, and my feet were Disney tired, Kristin and I sat down in the viewing area while we waited.
 Many other families were sitting, as well.
 We still had room behind us in the viewing area.